 Dealing with multiple offersDealing with multiple offers

 If there are multiple competing offers, you may end up in a best and final offer situation.
 In this case, all bidders will make their highest and best offer by a specific deadline, with the best complete offer being accepted.
 Keep in mind that real estate offers in NYC are not binding.
-Even if it is in writing, nothing becomes legally binding until the downpayment has been paid to the seller and both parties have signed the purchase contract.
+Nothing becomes legally binding even if it is in writing until the downpayment has been paid to the seller and both parties have signed the purchase contract.
 Remember your deal is not “In Contract” and binding until the seller countersigns and returns it to your attorney.

 Offer Accepted Now Deal SheetOffer Accepted Now Deal Sheet